metamn/beat/code/pages/new-standards-and-new-budgets/new-standards-and-new-budgets.md

 We like to quantify progress with milestones.
 Remember how revolutionary was the responsive web design.
 It broadened the usage of a popular technology.

 And REST APIs with CRUD operations offering the model-view-controller paradigm.
-They reduce barriers democratized access to markets.
+They broke barriers and democratized access to markets.

 The new standards presented in this article are in the same way revolutionary and beneficial.

-Instead of teams single well-educated individuals can now create scalable products on budget opening ways for more creative ideas.
+Instead of teams, single well-educated individuals can now create scalable products on budget, opening ways for more creative ideas.

 {% endmarkdown %}